terriberry/GQA_SQL_Service/README.md

 ```

 Finally the Dockerfile has to be updated to install the OBDC driver that is needed for the SQL Server database connection.
 You can copy the Dockerfile in this project

+## Branching strategy
+The branching strategy that is used is Trunk based development.
+This strategy is ideal for a microservice architecture mainly due to the faster and smaller releases.
+Directly merging to master allows smaller and faster releases

+## Versioning
+There are 3 pre-release tags that are used:
+- `-alpha`
+- `-beta`
+- `-rc`

+The `-alpha` pre-release is considered unstable.
+It is a relase that is inteded for testing and POC.
+There are more changes that are likely to come that will introduce breaking changes. `-alpha` releases are not production ready.

+The `-beta` pre-release is considered to be more stable.
+Although more stable than `-alpha` this release may still contain bugs.
+There won't be any breaking changes that will be introduced with this release.

+The `-rc` pre-release stands for release-candidate.
+This release is intended for release and has already undergone testing and awaiting rigorous testing from QA.